Genuinely nonlocal sets with smallest cardinality: Preliminaries

+In this section, we provide some relevant backgrounds and definitions that are necessary in this article.

+\emph{Local distinguishability (LOCC-distinguishability).} A set of orthogonal hypothetic quantum states $S = \{\rho_1, \rho_2,$ $\cdots, \rho_k\}$ (either pure or mixed) of the multipartite system $\mathcal{H} = \bigotimes_{i=1}^N \mathcal{H}_i$ is called locally distinguishable if the separated subsystem observers are able to tell deterministically which state they share through some protocol of local operations (measurements) and classical communications (LOCC).

-\emph{Local irreducibility.} In \cite{Halder19}, Halder et al. put forward the notion of ``local irreducibility''.
-A set of orthogonal multipartite quantum states are called locally irreducible if it is impossible to eleminate one or more states from the whole set, with restriction that only orthogonality--preserving local measurements (OPLM) are allowed.
-By definition, a locally irreducible set of multipartite quantum states must be locally indistinguishable, while the opposite is generally not true.
+\emph{Local irreducibility.} In \cite{Halder19}, Halder et al. put forward the notion of local irreducibility.
+A set of orthogonal multipartite quantum states is locally irreducible if it is impossible to eleminate one or more states from the whole set with the restriction that only orthogonality--preserving local measurements (OPLMs) are allowed.
+By definition, a set of locally irreducible multipartite quantum states must be locally indistinguishable, while the opposite is generally not true.

-\emph{Locally irreducible sets of three states.} \ In fact, the three states of both (\ref{2}) and (\ref{3}) are also locally irreducible, because of the following lemma that was established by Halder et al.: